meetoseh/backend/docs/diskcache/keys.md

       image_file_uid: str

   class UserProfilePictures:
-      journey_uid: str
+      interactive_prompt_uid: str
-      journey_time: int
+      prompt_time: int
       fetched_at: float
       profile_pictures: List[ProfilePicturesItem]
   ```

-  this is used [here](../../journeys/routes/profile_pictures.py) and has a
+  this is used [here](../../interactive_prompts/routes/profile_pictures.py) and has a
   short expiration time (on the order of minutes).
-The journey time is
+The prompt time is
   typically in integer multiples of 2 seconds.

   This is the profile pictures to choose from prior to customization, since